ishratarshad/RecipEase/README.md

 - Preparation steps
 - Step-by-step instructional videos (if available)

-The goal is to make cooking safe, enjoyable, and stress-free— one plate at a time.
+The goal is to make cooking safe, enjoyable, and stress-free— one plate at a time!

 ---